Donor eggs

 More and more people are turning to donor eggs to grow their families.
 In fact in 2021, there was a 19% year-over-year increase in the number of donor egg cycles in the United States.
 As more donor egg matches are being made every day, the industry is changing quickly.
 What used to be dominated by “anonymous” donations is now moving to a world of disclosure.

 Just five years ago, most donations were made without the intended parent ever meeting the egg donor.
 But we’re changing that.
-For the vast majority of matches made at Cofertility, the parent(s) and egg donor meet before signing the contract and moving forward.
+For the vast majority of matches made at Cofertility, the parent(s) and egg donor meet during the matching period and moving forward with a cycle.
 Most of these meetings happen on the phone, through Zoom, or even in person.

 If you’re in this process, with Cofertility or another agency, you may be wondering whether or not you should meet the donor before moving forward.
 This is a deeply personal decision, and in this article we will give you some important considerations to help you make an informed decision.